Edmonds College Logo

 Credits: 3.0

 Apply ecological perspective of human development to family support practices.
-Examine family development in the context of economic environments: family neighborhood, community, and systems and values.
-S/U grade option.
+Examine families in the context of environmental and cultural influences such as social determinants of health and community.

 Course Level Objectives